Reading path for Core Developer Skills

 Encapsulation is considered by some to be the fundamental quality of Object-Oriented systems.
 That is, the qualities we look for are strongly related in various ways to Encapsulate.

 Quite often, encapsulation is considered as synonymous with “data hiding”, but this is too limited a definition.
 Encapsulation is the hiding of any aspect of one part of a system from other parts of the system.
-Data can (and should) be hidden, but you can also hide the following:
+Data can (and should) be hidden, but you can also hide the aspects such as the following:

 One benefit of studying design patterns is that they teach you how to encapsulate many thing that you might not have thought could be encapsulated.